solliancenet/ai-in-a-day/05-conversational-ai/README.md

 ![A chatbot dialog where the user asks for research from Soochow University.
 The response has a list of research.
 A response message has Soochow highlighted.](media/bot-response-luis-soochow.png)

 Everything worked fine.
-It looks like our Bot is in much better shape with the help of LUIS.
+It looks like our Bot is in much better shape with the help of LUIS's natural language processing skills.
 Feel free to test the other intents with phrases like `Show me what's published on SARS` and keep training your model to improve it.

 ## Task 4 - Deploying Our Bot to Azure Bot Service